 Sign up for TRIPP.com now to get the latest Machine Elf creations.

 Below are a few examples of some Machine Elf creations.
 Naturally, when visiting via a web browser, these will be 2D experiences, but they are still pretty awesome.
 Enjoy.

 MACHINE ELF 34

-The Master Owl knows everything.
-How else did he get that name?
-Join us on this unpredictable adventure that starts as man then delves inside the alien mind to see what hides inside.
-This is the most mathematically complex fractal so far and is a combination of the Xenodreambuie in a hybrid with Atan2Power 2.
-As with all the others, watch full screen with custom sound so you can hear the masterwork of Sam Wave.
+Graced by the owls presence, Machine Elf 34 takes us on an unpredictable adventure that delves inside the alien mind to see what hides within.
+This is our most mathematically complex fractal so far and is a combination of the Xenodreambuie in a hybrid with Atan2Power 2.
+As with all the others, watch in full screen with the volume up and allow yourself to fall away into the world.